| | | | | | | | | | | | |

 He loved me, and I was not alone, even though previously I had thought

-I was.
 I prayed to get pregnant again.”

 Sandy conceived the following spring but miscarried at seven weeks.
 As emotional darkness invaded, her prayer experience reminded her that God was beside her.
 Again, His voice in her mind said, “Trust me.”